Registration is easy. School curriculum includes classes for pre-school thru professionals.

 CONTINUING STUDENT RATE

 is a discount of $15.00 per month for unlimited students.
-Requirements are that the student must have registered early for fall by May 31st and studied a minimum of four weeks of unlimited classes during the summer and must have also be registered for unlimited classes currently.
+Requirements are; the student must have registered early for fall by May 31st and studied a minimum of four weeks of unlimited classes during the summer and must also be registered for unlimited classes currently.
 This is meant to give a financial break to the parents of a serious student who has shown focus, determination and dedication.

 - Student should arrive 10 – 15 minutes prior to class to dress, stretch and mentally prepare for class.
 Students that practice this get more out of their classes and progress faster.